Miss Limousin

 Miss Limousin is a French beauty pageant which selects a representative for the Miss France national competition from the region of Limousin.
 Women representing the region under various different titles have competed at Miss France since 1970, although the Miss Limousin title was not used regularly until 1986.

-The current Miss Limousin is Salomé Maud, who was crowned Miss Limousin 2022 on 1 October 2022.
+The current Miss Limousin is Aloïce Sejotte, who was crowned Miss Limousin 2025 on 4 October 2025.
 No Miss Limousin titleholders have gone on to win Miss France.